n0mi1k/perturbify/README.md

 # perturbify
 perturbify is a Tensorflow adversarial machine learning attack toolkit to add perturbations and cause image recognition models to misclassify an image.
-The goal of an adversarial attack is to introduce minumum perturbations to an image to avoid detection while effectively causing a misclassification or significant change in prediction.
+The goal of an adversarial attack is to introduce minimum perturbations to an image to avoid detection while effectively causing a misclassification or significant change in prediction.
 Such attacks can be performed in a white, grey or black box approach.

 **NOTE:** In this toolkit, fgsm (targeted) and deepfool attacks have been implemented